Copper Criteria

 Respond to Name

-Handler can throw a toy, or send the dog to a toy.
+Dog is either thrown a toy or sent to a toy at least 1.5m away.
 The dog must get the toy, then bring it near the handler and drop it.

 Retrieve to Hand

-Handler can throw a toy, or send the dog to a toy.
-The dog must get the toy, then bring it back to the handler and put it in their hand.
+Dog is either thrown a toy or sent to a toy at least 1.5m away.
+The dog must get the toy, then bring it back to the handler and place it in their hand.

 Ring a Metal Bell